 The government-wide financial statements include the statement of net position and the statement of activities.
 These financial statements include all of the activities of the District.
 For the most part, the effect of interfund activity has been removed from these statements.
-Governmental activities are normally supported by property taxes and intergovernmental revenues.
+Governmental activities are normally supported by property taxes, specific ownership taxes, recoveries and intergovernmental revenues.